 Our expert filter manager Kevin Martinez shares his 8 steps on how to build content moderation filters that work.

-In this example we are using drugs as the target of the filter, but the process is the same for building anything from profanity filters to rules aimed at catching ads for endangered species.
+In this example, we are using drugs as the target of the filter, but the process is the same for building anything from profanity filters to rules aimed at catching ads for endangered species.

 Define the goal of the filter.
-In this case we want it to help us prevent illegal drugs from getting posted to our site.
+In this case, we want it to help us prevent illegal drugs from getting posted to our site.
 As such, we created a filter in Implio and name it “drugs”.
 It is always advisable to name your filters something descriptive.
 You are likely going to end up with a bunch of filters so it is good to be able to understand their function at a glance.

 Check the laws of the country your site is operating in.
 Laws can vary widely depending on country and sometimes even by region.
-In Spain for instance you are allowed to sell the growing box for cannabis and cannabis seeds, but not the plant itself.
+In Spain, for instance, you are allowed to sell the growing box for cannabis and cannabis seeds, but not the plant itself.

 Decide on the action you want the filter to take.
 Should It refuse, send to manual moderation or is it just a test filter that shouldn’t take any action other than highlighting the ads that would’ve been caught?
-In Implio the default action is to automatically accept any ads that doesn’t match the filter, but you have full control over what happens to content that matches your rules.
+In Implio the default action is to automatically accept any ads that don’t match the filter, but you have full control over what happens to content that matches your rules.

 Now it is time to set up your rule.
 Make sure that the rule pulls from the list and that you add exceptions to avoid false positives.
 For example, in step 2 we discovered that selling cannabis seeds are okay.
 As such we need to make sure our filter excludes “cannabis”+”seeds”.